mapstonepark/tovaras-designed/notes/README.md

 - Allow additional notes to be added to contact that autostamps with date of new note

+- update model for contacts.
+Want a section for uploading an image and log line where user can have a solid description of the contact like "Significant other of my best friend xxx" or "Senior Solutions Developer who loves World War 2 Documentaries.
+Met at Julie's Party August 2020"

+- Users should be able to update the log line section whenever they want
 ## Deployment

 - get app online so we can test it out in real time